-If you want an idea of what Hayley's thinking about, check out the Twitter feed over on the right.
+If you want an idea of what Hayley's thinking about—and what she’s working on right now—check out the Twitter feed over on the right.

 This dark side of the Internet is costing young people their jobs and social lives - The idea for this story about Internet addiction came from a much shorter piece on how to unplug.
 I write — a lot — about the latest features, specs and business news from the tech industry, but what I loved about this was a chance to look at how those products really affect people's lives.
 Even though the men I met for this story have more extreme stories than most, their experiences resonated with many.